0x7FFFD8A1/CSIMV-Image-Generator/README.md

 - Pixels are converted to UINT8 for compatibility.
 - Magnitude is used in the blue values, but after testing, it has \
   been found that Direction is not efficient for calculating alpha values.
+- Magnitude is used as a property to compair pixels

 #### Decoding
 2 Planar vectors (with 1 as a filler) are plotted on a virtual \